-The City of Victoria has implemented regulations for medical cannabis businesses, to reduce the community impacts of these businesses while maintaining access to medical cannabis.
+The City of Victoria has implemented regulations for cannabis businesses, to reduce the community impacts of these businesses.

-The City's regulations are for businesses selling cannabis for medical purposes.
+The City's regulations are for businesses selling cannabis.
 They do not legalize or permit the sale of cannabis; this is the jurisdiction of the Federal Government.

-There are three categories of medical cannabis businesses in Victoria:
+There are three categories of cannabis businesses in Victoria:

 - Storefront Cannabis Retail: A retail business where cannabis is sold or provided to a person who attends the premises.